magomimmo/modern-cljs/doc/tutorial-08.md

 browser with the brepl server.

-On the contrary, `modern.js`, which as been emitted by excluding `modern_cljs/connect.cljs" form compilation, does not contain anymore the connection with the brepl server as you can verify as follows.
+On the contrary, `modern.js`, which as been emitted by excluding `modern_cljs/connect.cljs` form compilation, does not contain anymore the connection with the brepl server as you can verify by yourself.

 ```bash
 $ tail resources/public/js/modern.js